Esxoyne/it-company-task-manager/README.md

 # Task Manager

-Task Manager is a lightweight web-based application designed to assist a small product team in managing their projects.
+Task Manager is a lightweight web-based application designed to assist a small team in managing their projects.

 Built using `Django` & `Bootstrap 5`